 When to find us

 BRUU is an active congregation throughout the year.
 We meet every Sunday morning for worship services, with a nursery for baby care during the service, 52 weeks a year.
 We celebrate holidays of many traditions with special services.
-Typically, over 100 people attend the average Sunday Service.
-A Fellowship Hour provides coffee, snacks, and time for discussion, socializing, and meetings of the almost 40 different groups organized at BRUU.
+Typically, 75-100 people attend the average Sunday Service.
+A Fellowship Hour provides coffee, snacks, and time for discussion, socializing, and meetings of the different groups organized at BRUU.

 Organized religious education classes for our children/youth are held on Sunday mornings from September-June.
 We sponsor nature hikes, softball teams, volleyball games, and family picnics in the Spring, Summer, and Fall.
 The Auction each November offers members a chance to sell dinners, game nights, and a variety of services that continue throughout the year, enabling people to meet others in small groups while having fun.
 In the Winter we are still busy, though many activities move indoors.